cbm4scale/CBM-GPU/README.md

 # CBM-GPU
 Implementation of the CBM format matrix multiplication kernels in CUDA and cuSPARSE.

+This repository also contains a preliminary implementation of the clustering algorithm described in the final report of the CBM4Scale project.

 > **Note:** This repository requires refactoring, and in the future it will be merged with CBM-CPU.

 ## Setup